phreeza/manuscript_axon_potentials/doc/manuscript.md

 To study the spatiotemporal structure of the EFP in NL, we performed simultaneous multi-electrode recordings of the response in NL ( [@fig:expmethod]A) to contralateral monaural click stimuli.
-The click responses showed distinct high- and low-frequency components as previously reported [@wagner09].
+The click responses showed distinct high- and low-frequency components, as previously reported [@wagner09].
 The frequency of the high-frequency ([@fig:expmethod]B) ringing corresponds to the recording location on the frequency map within NL and ringing reflects the frequency tuning and phase locking of the incoming axons.
 The